ESEliot/SoccerWeb/README.md

 # SoccerWeb
-This website is intented to be used by people who love football and want to learn/practise their skills and follow up with the major events happening at the same time
+Website made for soccer lovers which provides mutliple activities related to soccer.
+People who want to learn/practise their soccer skills and follow up with the major events happening at the same time could use this website.

+# Guide

-# Code
+# Software used
+Python(flask), HTML, CSS